wroadd/cakephp-user-tools/docs/Documentation/Installation.md

 Plugin::load('Burzum/UserTools');
 ```

-For a quick start simply attach the UserTool component to a controller and go to to `/<your-controller>/register` and register a new user.
+For a quick start simply attach the UserTool component to a controller and go to `/<your-controller>/register` and register a new user.

 If you're unsure how to do that see the [Quick Start](../Tutorials/Quick-Start.md).